Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: System Architecture and Model Training

 \textbf{Positional Encodings}: For transformers to understand and preserve the order of sequences, positional encodings are added to the input embeddings of the model.
-These encodings provide a unique position to each element in the sequence, allowing the model to recognize the position of each byte in the network payload and their relation to others within the same sequence.
-This aids the self-attention mechanism by treating each input independently and would otherwise not maintain information about the order of the sequence.
+These encodings provide a unique position to each element in the sequence, allowing the model to recognize the position of each byte in the network packet and their relation to others within the same sequence.
+This aids the self-attention mechanism by treating each input independently and would otherwise not maintain information about sequence order.

 The positional encoding vector is designed to have the same dimension, \(d_{\text{model}}\), as the embedding layer, allowing the two to be summed together.
 The encoding for position \(pos\) and dimension \(i\) is calculated using sine and cosine functions: